So you want to launch your first quiz…

 Ready to put your quiz title into the Interact platform?
 Let’s get this show on the road!

-We’ll be using a social media themed quiz as an example, but you can complete all of these steps inside your free Interact account.
+We’ll be using a social media themed quiz as an example, but you can complete all of these steps inside your Interact account.

 - Click on the “Cover” link after locating the bigger “Content” tab on the left-hand side.